jacksund/simmate/src/simmate/database/workflow_results/README.md

 from simmate.database.workflow_results import MITStaticEnergy

-# NOTE: MITStaticEnergy here is the exact same as result_table in the codeblock
+# NOTE: MITStaticEnergy here is the exact same as database_table in the codeblock
 # above this one.
 These are just two different ways of accessing it.
 MITStaticEnergy.objects.filter(...)
 ```